The IDR Cycle and the Psychology of Mediation

 Introduction to the IDR Cycle

 Most people tend to take conflict personally, and the outcome of a mediation as a reflection of who they are.
-Generally, this plays out in mediation in the following way.

 The Inflation/Overconfidence Stage: The Key to the IDR Cycle